Java-QueryOnList/queryOnList/README.md

 ### Building Custom Queries

-The Java-QueryOnList supports extending the QueryEngine and/or QueryParser classes for creating custom queries.
+The Java-QueryOnList supports extending the [QueryExecutor](src/main/java/org/queryongenericlist/query/queryexecutor/QueryExecutor.java), the [QueryEngine](src/main/java/org/queryongenericlist/query/queryengine/QueryEngine.java) and/or the [QueryParser](src/main/java/org/queryongenericlist/query/abstractsyntaxtree/queryparser/QueryParser.java) interfaces to support custom queries.
 This can be useful when you need to support different or more complex scenarios that aren't covered by the built-in functionality.

 ## Testing

-To verify the correct functionality of the QueryEngine, we provide a testing framework which includes two main classes: `CaseTester` and `PreparedCase`.
+To verify the correct functionality of the Java-QueryOnList library, we provide a testing framework which includes two main classes: `CaseTester` and `PreparedCase`.

 ### CaseTester